-In the nineteenth century, abortions were generally unsafe and the women who managed to survive abortions often became sterile.
-By the 1880s, all states had laws criminalizing abortions, and these laws stayed intact until the 1960s and 1970s.
+In the nineteenth century, abortions were generally unsafe, and the women who managed to survive abortions often became sterile.
+By the 1880s, all states had laws criminalizing abortions, and these laws stayed intact until the latter half of the Twentieth Century.

 Beginning in the mid-twentieth century, U.S. abortion history took a turn.
 Women's groups, along with doctors and lawyers, organized a movement to reform abortion laws.
 Reformers cited inequalities between men and women that were exacerbated by women's inability to adequately control their reproductive lives.
 The post-World War II population explosion also increased awareness about the environment and the need to limit family size.

-Women's rights organizations, including the National Organization for Women (NOW), lobbied for abortion law reform and filed lawsuits when lobbying efforts failed.
-States responded, reforming their laws about abortion, but women's rights groups continued to fight for unfettered access to abortion services for women.
+In 1970, New York became the first state to legalize abortion.
+Women's rights groups continued to fight for unfettered access to abortion services.
 Anti-abortion groups fought back, arguing that a woman's right to reproductive freedom is no greater than the right of an unborn child to be born.

 Roe v.
 Wade

-- During a pregnant woman's first trimester a state cannot regulate abortion beyond requiring that the procedure be performed by a licensed doctor in medically safe conditions.
+- During a pregnant woman's first trimester, a state cannot regulate abortion beyond requiring that the procedure be performed by a licensed doctor in medically safe conditions.

-- During the second trimester a state may regulate abortion if the regulations are reasonably related to the health of the pregnant woman.
+- During the second trimester, a state may regulate abortion if the regulations are reasonably related to the health of the pregnant woman.

 After Roe v.
 Wade

-For example, some states impose "physician gag laws," which require doctors to disclose certain information about abortions or require the patient to have an ultrasound prior to getting an abortion.
-Other states have laws that require parental notification before a minor can get an abortion and waiting periods between a patient's first visit and the actual procedure.
+For example, some states impose "physician gag laws," which require doctors to disclose certain information about abortions or require the patient to have an ultrasound before getting an abortion.
+Other states have laws that require parental notification before a minor can get an abortion or waiting periods between a patient's first visit and the actual procedure.

 In the 2016 case Whole Woman's Health v.
-Hellerstedt, the Supreme Court struck down a Texas law that required two things:
+Hellerstedt, the Supreme Court struck down a Texas abortion law that required two things:

 - Admitting Privileges: Abortion clinic doctors must have admitting privileges at a hospital within 30 miles of the clinic; and